Southeast Asia Adventure

 Day 2: Elephant sanctuary & homestay.
 Arrive in Chiang Mai, and then take the bus to a local elephant sanctuary.
 Feed the elephants and trek through the jungle to the river (no riding), where you’ll give them a wash.
 Stop at a waterfall before arriving at your homestay this evening.

 Days 3 - 5: Chiang Mai.
 Trek to a local hill tribe village on the morning of day 3 before heading back to Chiang Mai.
-As well as visiting a local temple and dancing the night away in a popular nightclub, you’ve got lots of optional activities to choose from while you’re here, including a cooking class, Muay Thai, zip-lining, quad biking, white-water rafting, trekking, temple visits and a biking tour.
+As well as visiting a local temple and dancing the night away in a popular nightclub, you’ve got lots of optional activities to choose from over the next couple of days, including watching Muay Thai, learning how to cook Thai dishes, rafting, trekking and taking a trip to a local waterfall.

 Days 6 – 8: Luang Prabang, Laos.
 Take the flight to Luang Prabang - a charming colonial city with a dreamy atmosphere.
 We’ll visit the fairy-tale Kuang Si Waterfalls while we’re here.
-We’ve got a number of exciting optional activities too, from night markets, and a Takbat Lao ceremony, to volunteering with children at a local bookstore to visiting the ethnic villages around the city.
+We’ve got a number of exciting optional activities too, from night markets, and a Takbat Lao ceremony, to volunteering with children at a local bookstore and visiting the ethnic villages around the city.

 Days 9 - 10: Vang Vieng.
 Stop for a dip at the crystal clear Blue Lagoon 2 on our way to picturesque Vang Vieng.
 Spend the next couple of days chilling by the river, hiking into the lush surrounding countryside, or book one of our optionals, including bike rides, rock-climbing and tubing.

 Days 11 – 12: Hanoi, Vietnam.
 Fly to the Vietnamese capital.
 Dump your bags and head out for dinner, followed by an optional bar crawl.
 On day 12, visit Hoa Lo prison, or just explore the Old Quarter at your own pace, sampling Vietnamese coffee at one of the street side cafes.